rajkumardas2701/Apple-Clone/README.md

    Linkedin: <a href="https://www.linkedin.com/in/rajkumar-das-41308961">Rajkumar Das</a>

 # Show your support
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project.